tdinh4/tdinh4.github.io/about.md

 permalink: /about/
 ---

-I'm a 4th year undergraduate student currently studying at UCLA and majoring in computer science.
-Working to reinvent healthcare with [Forward](https://goforward.com/) after graduation.
+I'm a 4th year undergraduate student currently studying at TAMUCC and majoring in computer science.

 ### Internships